 - Include both self-assessment and feedback from others

-- Measure impacts across multiple time horizons
+- Measure impacts over time

 Step 3: Create Consistent Measurement Processes